Learn all about boiled peanuts, its history and an easy recipe.

 If you live in South Carolina or plan to visit, be sure to stop by one of the many ‘Hot Boiled Peanut’ stands along the road.
 You will not be disappointed.

-Have you ever tried this Southern treat of boiled peanuts?
+Have you made Southern boiled peanuts at home?
 Leave us a comment below.
+We would love to hear from you.